-While often overused, the term "livable community" is a main goal of Westbridge Meadows and is defined by the developer to be a community that can be all inclusive for the housing, recreation, interaction, worship, and education needs of an individual or family.
+While often overused, the term "livable community" is a main goal of Westbridge Meadows and is defined on a community that can be all inclusive for the housing, recreation, interaction, worship, and education needs of an individual or family.
 To meet this goal, the community must emphasize product diversity, transportation connectivity, integration of open space, and respect for the underlying land.